shouhengtuo/gc-mc/README.md

-# Graph Convolutional Matrix Completion
+# Graph Convolutional Matrix Completion 矩阵补全

 Tensorflow based implemention of Graph Convolutional Matrix Completion for recommender systems, based on our paper: